I'm a member

 A. Confocal Scanning Laser Ophthalmoscopy

-Confocal scanning laser ophthalmoscopy (CSLO) is a laser-based image acquisition technique, which is intended to improve the quality of the examination compared to standard ophthalmologic examination.
+Confocal scanning laser ophthalmoscopy (CSLO) is an image acquisition technique to improve the quality of the examination compared with standard ophthalmologic examination.
 A laser is scanned across the retina along with a detector system.
 Only a single spot on the retina is illuminated at any time, resulting in a high-contrast image of great reproducibility that can be used to estimate the thickness of the RNFL.
 In addition, this technique does not require maximal mydriasis, which may be a problem in patients with glaucoma.
 The Heidelberg Retinal Tomograph is probably the most common example of this technology.

 B. Scanning Laser Polarimetry

 The RNFL is birefringent, causing a change in the state of polarization of a laser beam as it passes.
 A 780-nm diode laser is used to illuminate the optic nerve.
 The polarization state of the light emerging from the eye is then evaluated and correlated with RNFL thickness.
 Unlike CSLO, scanning laser polarimetry (SLP) can directly measure the thickness of the RNFL.
-GDx® is a common example of a scanning laser polarimeter.
-GDx® contains a normative database and statistical software package to allow comparison to age-matched normal subjects of the same ethnic origin.
-The advantages of this system are that images can be obtained without pupil dilation, and evaluation can be done in about 10 minutes.
+GDx is a common scanning laser polarimeter device.
+GDx contains a normative database and statistical software package to allow comparison with age-matched normal subjects of the same ethnic origin.
+The advantages of this system are that images can be obtained without pupil dilation, and evaluation can be completed in 10 minutes.
 Current instruments have added enhanced and variable corneal compensation technology to account for corneal polarization.

 C. Optical Coherence Tomography

 Optical coherence tomography (OCT) uses near-infrared light to provide direct cross-sectional measurement of the RNFL.
 The principles employed are similar to those used in B-mode ultrasound except light, not sound, is used to produce the 2-dimensional images.
 The light source can be directed into the eye through a conventional slit-lamp biomicroscope and focused onto the retina through a typical 78-diopter lens.
 This system requires dilation of the patient’s pupil.
-OCT® is an example of this technology.
+OCT is an example of this technology.
+OCT analysis software is being developed to include optic nerve head parameters with spectral domain OCT, analysis of macular parameters, and hemodynamic parameters with Doppler OCT and OCT angiography.

 Color Doppler imaging has also been investigated as a technique to measure the blood velocity in the retinal and choroidal arteries.

-In 2012, The iExaminer™ (Welch Allyn) received marketing clearance from the U.S. Food and Drug Administration (FDA).
+In 2012, The iExaminer™ (Welch Allyn) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
 The iExaminer consists of a hardware adapter and associated software (iPhone® App) to capture, store, send and retrieve images from the Welch Allyn PanOptic™ Ophthalmoscope using an iPhone®.

 POLICYAnalysis of the optic nerve (retinal nerve fiber layer) in the diagnosis and evaluation of patients with glaucoma or glaucoma suspects may be considered medically necessary when using scanning laser ophthalmoscopy, scanning laser polarimetry, and optical coherence tomography.